spyoungtech/keyboard-clean-block/README.md

 ## Known limitations

-- The volume keys and power button (lock) will still function even while the keyboard block is active.
+- Media keys (e.g., volume keys and play/pause buttons) and the power button (lock) will still function even while the keyboard block is active.
 - If you press the power button and your system goes to the lock screen and input is not blocked while on the lock screen